Sukarth/CS_PROJECT_FINAL/README.md

 Further documentation is available in 'Documentation.pdf'.

-test.txt can be the file used for testing.
+The file test.txt can be the file used for testing.